Our Courses

 The New York State Department of State certifies, licenses and registers real estate appraisers to perform real estate appraisals.
 Appraisals are an analysis, opinion or conclusion relating to the nature, quality, value or utility of specified interests in, or aspects of, identified real estate.
 You must obtain a Trainee Appraiser License to gain the experience hours that qualify you to take the test for a licensed, certified, and certified general appraiser.
 The required time to gain the 2,000 experience hours for licensing is 24 months.

-Basic Requirements: Must be 18 years or older and submit a completed application.
+Basic Requirements: Must be 18 years or older and submit a

 Training Requirements: None.